LucasKovacs/laravel-currency-converter/README.md

 DB_USERNAME=root
 DB_PASSWORD=1234
 ```
-  -- On your browser go to http://localhost:8081 to access phpMyAdmin, and there create a new database called "laravel_converter".
+  - Finally, on your browser go to http://localhost:8081 to access phpMyAdmin, and there create a new database called "laravel_converter".